peiliou/Gossip/README.md

 When the user types +x.x.x.x:port, the node tries to set up a connection to the given TCP/IP address.
 The connection may fail, and that’s ok

-Every 3 seconds, the node selects a random entry in its map (it can ignore its own entry when selecting one), and try to set up a TCP/IP connection to the selected node in order to attempt a gossip
+Every 3 seconds, the node selects a random entry in its map, and try to set up a TCP/IP connection to the selected node in order to attempt a gossip

 ## Usage
+**change the following boolean variable to true in `main.go` if you want to use your public ip address**

+`var public_ip bool = false`

+---

 ```
 /* launch commands (default server port is 6410 if unspecified) */